Managing Persuasion Robustly: The Optimality of Quota Rules: Managing Persuasion With a Known Sender

+We define the \emph{second-best information structure} for the receiver given the set of feasible information structures $\availableInfo$:

+We may use $\pi^*$ for short and omit the dependence on $\availableInfo$ in the notation when it is clear from the context.
+In the absence of restrictions on $\Pi$, i.e., when $\Pi=\Sigma$, the second-best information structure coincides with the first-best information structure, and it is given by the \emph{complete information} structure, which only includes posterior beliefs that assign a probability of one to any given state $\omega$.
+We denote the complete information structure by $\pi_1$.

-We show that the receiver can carefully design decision rules that attain the first best as the equilibrium payoff when he knows both utility $v$ and the set $\availableInfo$ of available signal structures.
-Specifically, we consider a special class of decision rules called the quota rules. \begin{definition}[Quota Rules] \,\\ A decision rule $\alloc$ is a \emph{quota rule} with quota $\quota \in \Delta \actions$ if for any signal structure~$\info$,\footnote{The existence of the optimal decision rule for this optimization problem is implied by \cref{lem:LipschitzContinuity} in later sections.}
+The receiver can carefully design decision rules that achieve the second-best equilibrium payoff when he knows both the utility $v$ and the set $\availableInfo$ of available information structures.
+We will present two classes of mechanisms that enable the receiver to achieve this.

-\end{definition} We also use $\quota$ to represent the quota rule with quota $\quota$ without ambiguity.
-Essentially, the quota rule specifies a quota $\quota$ as a constraint on the marginal distribution over actions for the decision rule given any chosen signal structure $\info$.
-For any $\info$, the quota rule is the optimal decision rule that maximizes the receiver's expected payoff subject to the quota constraints.
+We begin with a punitive decision rule, sometimes referred to as ``shoot-the-agent'' mechanism.
+Specifically, denote

+as the action that minimizes the sender's utility from the state-independent bias $v_B(a)$.
+Now consider the following decision rule:

+With the above decision rule, if the sender chooses any information structure $\info$ other than the second-best information structure $\fbInfo$, she will be punished with the least preferred action $a_S$ according to $v_B$. \begin{proposition}[Punitive Decision Rule] \,\\ Under the ``shoot-the-agent'' decision rule $ \alloc_S$, it is optimal for the sender to choose the second-best information structure $\fbInfo$: